confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-column.md

 );
 ```

+Note that the underlying timestamp metadata for the Kafka records in topic `s3` are **not** modified. ksqlDB has merely marked that any derived streams or tables from `s3` should use the value of `ts` for `ROWTIME`.

 ## Timestamps as long values

 You can use timestamps that are represented as milliseconds since the Unix epoch, too.